BrandonDyer64/BrandonDyer64/README.md

 ## Brandon Dyer

-Hi, I'm Brandon [he/him].
+Hi, I'm Brandon (he/him).
 I build lots of things here on my GitHub.
-Some of my latest work is private _for now_, but I'll let everyone know the moment it goes public!
 I'm a professional software engineer with a passion for systems, frontend, and graphics programming.

-I work at [Rural Sourcing](https://ruralsourcing.com) as an Analyst level Engineer working on enterprise Java / Node backends and React / Angular frontends.
+I work at Disney as a Software Engineer working on their streaming platform in Rust.

-I'm a huge fan of Rust and am working towards making it my primary language both professionally and as a hobby.
+I'm a huge fan of Rust and am working towards making it my primary language, both on the frontend and backend.
 I love SCRUM and Agile development, I speak Epseranto, and I use the Dvorak keyboard layout.

 Oklahoma City 🇺🇸 US